mongodb/charts-embedding-examples/embedding-sdk/unauthenticated/readme.md

 2. If you haven't done so already, create a chart on any dashboard that you would like to embed.

-3. Go to the Data Sources tab, find the data source that you are using on the chart, and choose Embedding Options from the ... menu.
+3. Go to the Data Sources tab, find the data source that you are using on the chart, and choose External Sharing Options from the ... menu.
 Make sure that embedding is enabled for this data source and select '**Unauthenticated or Verified Signature**'

 4. Find the chart you want to embed, click the **...** menu and select **Embed Chart**